 - Promotional material and documentation of various events and festivals.
 Some of which were supported or co-hosted by All Right, and others All Right? was present to actively promote wellbeing.

-- Contains 8 items
+- Contains 352 items in 8 collections

 - All Right?
 Parents and Whānau Stream

 - Material from the All Right? mental wellbeing campaign, which relates specifically to parents and whānau, including the Tiny Adventures and Let's Talk About Parenting projects.

 - Material from the All Right? mental wellbeing campaign, which relates specifically to Pasifika audiences.
 The collection includes photographs of events, posters, and other promotional material.
 One of the major findings in our research with Canterbury’s Pacific communities is that Pacific women are the heartbeat of the family.In post-quake Canterbury Pacific women have played a significant role in their communities, creating strong networks and support structures and working to keep Pacific traditions alive with strong family and church networks.
 All Right? research has also highlighted that some young Pacific people born in New Zealand can struggle with their sense of identity.
 In response to this All Right? launched the I am...
 Identity project, designed to celebrate identity and its importance to Pacific youth and their wellbeing.

 - "All Right? undertakes regular in-depth research into how Cantabrians are feeling and the hurdles they are facing.
 This research is used to raise awareness about how Cantabrians are coping and to create tools to help them improve their wellbeing." (cdhb.health.nz) This research has been conducted by Opinions Market Research Ltd in the years following the earthquakes, based upon surveys and focus groups.
 This collection contains findings and infographics based upon this research, as well as evaluation about the All Right? campaign.